v12technology/fluxtion-examples-old/README.md

 ### This repository holds code examples for use with the Fluxtion framework ###

 * Building and running the projects in this repository will help a developer understand and exploit the capabilities of the Fluxtion toolset.
-The examples should be read in conjunction with the [reference](http://fluxtion.wpengine.com/documents/reference/) and tutorial documentation on the Fluxtion website.
+The examples should be read in conjunction with the [reference](http://fluxtion.wpengine.com/documents/reference/) and tutorial documentation on the [Fluxtion website](http://fluxtion.wpengine.com/).
-* Version 1.0.2
+* Current example release version 1.0.2
 * Fluxtion has several applications the examples demonstrate capabilities and functionality of each one:
     * fluxtion - The core fluxtion tool that generates a static event procssor(SEP).
     * fluxtion-declarative - Adds declarative functionality for constructing SEP's, supports aggregation, functional idioms, windowing, logging and filtering.